fershad/fershad.com/src/writing/hidden-in-plain-sight.md

 ---
 title: Hidden in plain sight
 published: 2022/05/26
+permalink:  /writing/hidden-in-plain-sight/
+summary: >-
+  I was recently shown a code snippet that that a designer friend implemented on a website to combat flash of unstyled text (FOUT).
+It did so in a way that could possibly have negative impacts on a visitor’s page loading experience.
 ---

 This post looks at a small code snippet that I was shown during a conversation about eliminating flash of unstyled text (FOUT) from a page.
 It does that, but actually exposes the site to some pretty nasty performance issues.